learn-co-curriculum/git-workflow-understanding-branches/README.md

 ## Identify Remote Branches

-A **remote branch** is a branch on a repository stored on an organization's server or a code hosting service like [GitHub](https://github.com).
-We can _push_ a local branch to a remote repository or _pull_ a remote branch to our local copy of the repository.
+A **remote branch** is a branch on a (remote) repository stored on a server or a code hosting service like [GitHub](https://github.com).

+We can copy the whole repository using `git clone`.
+Once we have our own copy of the repository, we can _push_ new local branches to it, fetch updates from remote branches to our local repository, or fetch new branches from the remote repository.

 ![Illustration of a remote branch](https://curriculum-content.s3.amazonaws.com/git-workflow/Image_4_Remote%20Branches.png)